duttahrishikesh/Pure-ALOHA/README.md

 # ALOHA and DMLLI-MAC Simulator

+# [Please contact duttahr1@msu.edu for the code.
+This code is being used for development of an ongoing project]

 ALOHA.c:
 This Code simuates Pure ALOHA behavior in MAC layer.
 It is an event-driven simulator where the simulation kernel is based on the concept of event scheduling, in terms of packet generation, transmission and reception.